Bobby-Seidensticker/bot-game/README.md

   la          // Last Attack
-  weapon      // class instance of equipped weapon armor       // class instance of equipped armor hpMax       // calculated from vit * 5 hp          // current hp, when constructed, hp == hpMax dmgMod      // calculated from str / 3, multiplied by weapon to get actual damage isAlive()   // bool, returns if hero is alive
+  weapon      // class instance of equipped weapon armor       // class instance of equipped armor maxHp       // calculated from vit * 5 hp          // current hp, when constructed, hp == maxHp dmgMod      // calculated from str / 3, multiplied by weapon to get actual damage isAlive()   // bool, returns if hero is alive